mathisto/Glowmancer/data/operations/README.md

-# Datamancy Operations (Spells)
+# Glowmancer Operations (Spells)

-Each operation is a spell in the Datamancy universe, defined in its own JSON file.
+Each operation is a spell in the Glowmancer universe, defined in its own JSON file.

 ## Directory Structure